synrc/n2o/COC.md

 ## 3. Expected Behavior

 * Helthy contribution;
-* Respect us and will respect you;
+* Respect us and we will respect you;
 * Positive first, negative if needed next;
 * Mindfulness;
 * General socially accepted behavior.